FAQs on Grid Connected

-The benchmark cost of MNRE is Rs.
-75,000/- per KW and 70% of benchmark cost i.e. Rs.
-52,500/- is the applicable Central Finance Assistance (MNRE benchmark cost varies from time to time).
-In addition to available central financial assistance from MNRE, State government has considered providing of viability gap funding in the form of state capital subsidy at Rs.
-10,000/- per KW limited to maximum of 2 (two) KW or Rs.
+In addition to the available central financial assistance from MNRE, State government has considered providing of viability gap funding in the form of state capital subsidy at Rs.
+10,000/- per kW limited to maximum of 2 (two) kW or Rs.
 20,000/- per promoter/consumer.

 However, the actual cost of installation per KW may vary depending upon the following parameters:

 (b) Physical Condition of the proposed site.
-Type of roof such as flat roof, inclined roof and height of building determine the quantity of hardware components and hence cost involvement of the plant.
+Type of roof such as flat or inclined and height of building will determine the quantity of hardware components to be used and accordingly the cost of the plant.

 (c) Solar equipment used.
-The quality and price of equipment as inverters, solar panels, switching devices etc. varies from one brand to another.
+The quality and price of the equipment such as inverters, solar panels, switching devices etc. may vary from one brand to another.
 However the quality of equipment must not deviate from the minimum quality requirement prescribed by MNRE, GOI.